originlimit/nekomart/README.md

 # nekomart
-Website for a fictional retail place
+Website for a fictional retail place.
+All content and claims in this page are fictional.